bbauska/W3Cx-5of5/README.md

   <body>
    <h1>My home page</h1>
    <p>Hi!
 Welcome to my Home Page!
 My name is Michel Buffa, I&apos;m a
-professor at the University of Côte d&apos;Azur, in France, and I&apos;m also the author of three W3Cx MOOCS.</p>
+professor at the University of Côte d&apos;Azur, in France, and I'm also the author of three W3Cx MOOCS.</p>
    </body>
 </html>